Monte-Amador/rb101-foundations/lesson_2/lesson_notes.md

 # RB101 Quick Notes

 - `.inspect` is handy to see what is happening with an object

-- This type of assignment, where we assign more than one value on the same line, is called "multiple assignment".
+- Debugging: This type of assignment, where we assign more than one value on the same line, is called "multiple assignment".

+- Precedence:
+  In short, precedence determines the meaning of an expression.
+  Another way to think of precedence is that it controls the order of evaluation.
+  It's safer to think of precedence as the mechanism used by Ruby to determine which operands get passed to each operator.

 ## Misc extending lesson flowchart tool
 Mermaid Syntax: